- What is the difference between the Department of Chemistry & Biochemistry and the Ohio State Biochemistry Program?

 What types of funding are available?

 All Ohio State Biochemistry Program students are fully funded throughout their time in the Ph.D program.
 We offer competitive Fellowships or Graduate Research Associate positions to our first year students.
-Funding includes the current OSBP annual stipend for the 2021-2022 school year $30,180, fully paid tuition, and subsidized health care.
+Funding includes the current OSBP annual stipend for the 2022-2023 school year $30,780, fully paid tuition, and subsidized health care.
 All students who submit a complete application by the specified deadline will automatically be reviewed for the University Fellowship competition.
-Years 2 and beyond are funded by the student's PI and may be in the form of a Graduate Research Associate position, Graduate Teaching Associate position, or Fellowship.
+Students in years 2 and beyond are funded by the student's PI and may be in the form of a Graduate Research Associate position, Graduate Teaching Associate position, Fellowship, or Traineeship.

 How do I apply for a fellowship?